 - 7. Travel demand should be managed in accordance with programmes and initiatives established by the Council's partner organisations.
 New developments should, wherever possible, exploit opportunities for walking and cycling by connecting to existing pedestrian and cycle routes.
-Where appropriate new links should be provided to help increase connectivity and close gaps in the network such as those identified in the Local Cycling and Walking Infrastructure Plan (LCWIP) for Pendle.
-The provision of new or improved public transport systems may also be required to increase accessibility levels.
+Where appropriate new links should be provided to help increase connectivity and close gaps in the network.
+The provision of new or improved public transport systems may be required to increase accessibility levels.
 A CIL charge may be sought to help finance these options. - 8.
 For major developments applicants should submit a Transport Assessment to highlight any potential impacts of the development on the existing transport network.
-A Travel Plan may be required to indicate what measures will be taken to reduce and mitigate any negative impacts and address green travel options.

-9. Major developments, to be served by public transport, should avoid areas where the local topography, or road network, may restrict accessibility.
+A Travel Plan may be required to indicate what measures will be taken to reduce and mitigate any negative impacts and address green travel options. - 9.
+Major developments, to be served by public transport, should avoid areas where the local topography, or road network, may restrict accessibility.